peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter6.rst

 beginning with basic assumptions and followed by a description of the fundamental equations, various parameterization, and numerical approximations.
-The philosophy behind the design of the sea ice formulation of is to use the same physics, where possible, as in the sea ice model within CCSM, which is known as CSIM for community sea ice model.
-The sea ice formulation in uses parameterizations from CSIM for predicting snow depth, brine pockets, internal shortwave radiative transfer, surface albedo, ice-atmosphere drag, and surface exchange fluxes.
-The full CSIM is described in detail in an NCAR technical note by Briegleb et al. (2002).
-The pieces of CSIM that are also used in (without the flux coupler) are described here.
+The philosophy behind the design of the sea ice formulation of |cam| is to use the same physics, where possible, as in the sea ice model within CCSM, which is known as CSIM for community sea ice model.
+The sea ice formulation in |cam| uses parameterizations from CSIM for predicting snow depth, brine pockets, internal shortwave radiative transfer, surface albedo, ice-atmosphere drag, and surface exchange fluxes.
+The full CSIM is described in detail in an NCAR technical note by :cite:`briegleb02`.
+The pieces of CSIM that are also used in |cam|
+(without the flux coupler) are described here.

 The features of the sea ice model that are used in depend on the boundary conditions over ice-free ocean.
 If sea surface temperatures (SSTs) are prescribed, then sea ice concentration and thickness are also prescribed.
-In this case, the primary function of the sea ice model in is to compute surface fluxes.
-However, if the slab ocean model is employed, sea ice thickness and concentration are computed within .
+In this case, the primary function of the sea ice model in |cam|
+is to compute surface fluxes.
+However, if the slab ocean model is employed, sea ice thickness and concentration are computed within |cam|.
-These two types of surface boundary conditions within will be referred to as uncoupled and coupled in this chapter.
+These two types of surface boundary conditions within |cam| will be referred to as uncoupled and coupled in this chapter.

 Basic assumptions
 -----------------

-When is run uncoupled (i.e., without an ocean model), sea ice thickness and concentration must be specified.
+When |cam| is run uncoupled (i.e., without an ocean model), sea ice thickness and concentration must be specified.
 Sea ice concentrations are known with reasonable accuracy owing to satellite microwave instruments and ship observations.
 However, no adequate measurements of thickness exist